mojaloop/platform-shared-tools/packages/installer/aws/EKS-README.md

 aws-mfa                                                               # authenticate to AWS eks-cluster.sh --apply                                                # apply terraform build/config the cluster
 eks-vnext.sh -m install_ml                                            # configure and deploy vNext
+kubectl get all -A                                                    # list all deployed components
 ```

 # To clean up and remove Mojaloop vNext and EKS cluster